 • Potential 10–20% revenue dip in year 1 due to nitrogen sequestration.

-• Incorrect site drainage leads to total system failure and $1,000+ per acre loss.
+• Incorrect site drainage can lead to $1,000+ per acre financial loss.

 Risks - System